GoyaPtyLtd/FMTest/docs/GettingStarted.md

 ## FMTest's (opinionated) Testing Structure
 TESTSUITE has 1 or many TESTSSCRIPTS
-TESTSCRIPT has 1 or many TESTCASES
+TESTSCRIPT has 1 or many TESTCASES (or TESTS)
-TESTCASE has 1 or many ASSERTIONS
+TESTCASE (or TEST) has 1 or many ASSERTIONS